iReadTOS/Debloat-11/README.md

 Disclaimer: Before running the scripts, it is recommended to read through and make changes based on your needs.
 Everyone prefers diffrent settings and it may be a pain later on to fix issues or change a setting back when you notice.
 I built this from multiple diffrent debloat scripts found from Github and credit is given where needed.

+All suggestions are welcome and you can create a pull request if wanted.
+Otherwise, if you have issues, create a new issue in the issues section and I will take a look.